The S&P 500, the Dow, the NASDAQ. The big stock indexes/indices are probably the first bits of investing jargon we encounter.

 The value of the index represents the total collective market value of all the companies it contains.

-The performances of big stock indexes like the FTSE 100 or S&P 500 are often used as a proxy for the total health of economies.
+The performances of big stock indexes like the S&P 500 are often used as a proxy for the total health of economies.
 If the index is up, many analysts and journalists say things are looking rosy — or at least not too bad.

 However, an index isn’t just a useful source of data.
 Investors can also invest directly into index-focused funds, that follow the performance of all of the stocks held in a particular index.
 This is called index tracking.